Ersatz Yorck-class battlecruiser: Armament

-The Ersatz Yorck-class battlecruisers were to be armed with a main battery of eight 38 cm (15 in) SK L/45 guns in four Drh LC/1913 twin-gun turrets; this was identical to the main armament carried by the Bayern-class battleships.
+The Ersatz Yorck-class battlecruisers were to be armed with a main battery of eight 38 cm (15 in) SK L/45 guns in four C/1913 twin-gun turrets; this was identical to the main armament carried by the Bayern-class battleships.
 In both designs the turrets were arranged in two superfiring pairs, one forward and the other aft.
 These turrets originally allowed for depression of the guns to −8 degrees and elevation to 16 degrees, though Bayern had hers modified to allow 20 degrees of elevation, a common practice for German naval weapons during the latter part of the war.
 The guns had to be returned to 2.5 degrees to reload them.
 The guns had a maximum range of 20250 m.
 Each turret was fitted with a stereo rangefinder.
 Intended ammunition stowage for the Ersatz Yorck class was 720 shells or 90 rounds per gun; these were 750 kg shells that were light for guns of their caliber.
 The shell allotment was divided between armor piercing and high explosive versions, with 60 of the former and 30 of the latter.
 At a range of 20000 m, the armor-piercing shells could penetrate up to 336 mm of steel plate.
 The guns had a rate of fire of around one shell every 38 seconds.
 Muzzle velocity was 805 m/s.